ashwinnkal/Chemical-Plant-Inspector/readme.md

 ## Else, add all raw informations that could be ellabrated / referenced for our faster project development to primer101.md file.

+## **things below the border will be deleted after final merge, until it is used as todos, donts or checklist for everyone**

 ---

 # 1. Project Abstract / Intro